timm/shortr/etc/src/docs/row.md

 In this code,  `ROWS` holds many `ROW`s (and each `ROW` holds one record).  `ROWS` summarize their numeric or symbolic  columns in `NUM`s or `SYM`s (respectively).
 Summaries are held in `COLS`, divided into  (x,y) sets for independent and dependent columns (respectively).
 Pairs of (x,y) columns are summarized in `BIN`s.
-Adjacent `BIN`s that have similar y distributions are merged.
+Adjacent `BIN`s with  similar y distributions are merged.
 `SOME` is a helper
 for `NUM`s that holds just some sample of the numerics in that column.